The NHS website

 A number of important safeguards have been put in place to protect pharmacies and members of staff from unwarranted threats to their reputation.
 These are as follows:

-Whilst anonymous comments are allowed, users have to provide a validated e-mail address before a comment can appear on the site so NHS website can contact the correspondent if necessary;
+- Whilst anonymous comments are allowed, users have to provide a validated email address before a comment can appear on the site so the NHS website team can contact the correspondent if necessary;

-Hints and tips from NHS website on responding to patient feedback
+Hints and tips from the NHS website team on responding to patient feedback

 Q. Can I post information on the private services that I provide on my NHS website pharmacy profile?

-A. Yes, pharmacies can include information on both private and NHS-funded healthcare services on the site however NHS funded services should include a clear reference to indicate that the service is being provided with NHS funding.
+Yes, pharmacies can include information on both private and NHS-funded healthcare services on the NHS website.

 Q. Does the same individual need to act as profile editor and patient feedback comment administrator for a particular pharmacy?